 After loosening the bearing, check the nut on the outer edge of the bearing block.
-Loosening rotates the bearings in the same direction as needed to remove the nut.
+Loosening rotates the bearings in the same direction as necessary to remove the nut.
 This can lead to other complications if not corrected.
 It may be necessary to remove the Y-motor to access the nuts on the right side of the Z-axis.

-How to Tighten the Eccentric Nuts
+Tightening the Eccentric Nuts

-Left Side of Z-axis
+Left Side of Z-Axis